alexisCata/django/crud/README.md

 # Simple django crud #

-The repository contains simple crud with Django.
-It uses postgres as database and a google account to login.
+The repository contains a simple crud with Django.
+It uses google auth to login and to manage bankusers and bankaccounts.

 It uses: